GE unexpectedly removes its CEO

 General Electric, mired in a deep slump, has ousted CEO John Flannery after barely a year on the job.

-Flannery is being replaced by H. Lawrence Culp Jr., the former CEO of Danaher, an industrial company.
-GE also installed Thomas Horton, the former CEO of American Airlines, as its lead director.
+Flannery is being replaced by H. Lawrence Culp Jr., a respected outsider who formerly led the industrial manufacturing company Danaher (DHR).
+GE installed Thomas Horton, the former CEO of American Airlines (AAL), as its lead director.

 Both changes are effective immediately.

-GE also revealed more bleak financial news: The conglomerate warned that its 2018 profit will "fall short" of guidance because of "weaker performance" at its struggling power division.
+GE announced the changes early Monday as it revealed more bleak financial news: The conglomerate warned that its 2018 profit will "fall short" of guidance because of "weaker performance" at its struggling power division.

 GE further warned it will take an impairment charge related to GE Power.
 The company said the charge, which is still being finalized, will likely total nearly $23 billion.